 Buying to sell is sometimes conflated with purchasing a so-called “fixer-upper”.
 A fixer-upper is a property in a condition that can be improved significantly enough to see a profit after a resell.
-CityHome Collective, a professional real estate brokerage with years of expertise in selling luxury homes, advise however that this is not the only type of property that those looking to buy to sell typically purchase.
+CityHome Collective, a professional real estate brokerage with years of expertise in selling luxury homes, advises however that this is not the only type of property that those looking to buy to sell typically purchase.

-For one thing, purchasing a fixer-upper only works if the property can be renovated significantly, thereby increasing the likelihood that it can be sold on for significantly more than the purchase price.
+For one thing, purchasing a fixer-upper only works if the property can be renovated significantly, thereby increasing the likelihood that it can be sold for significantly more than the purchase price.
 Accordingly, it is usually only houses in quite significant state of disrepair that are appropriate for this type of buy-to-sell approach.
 But there is another way.

 The Seller, Not the Property

-Generally, the types of situations that would lead someone to sell quickly include a divorce, a sudden financial shortfall, emigration or, in many cases, dying.
+Generally, the types of situations that would lead someone to sell quickly include a divorce, a sudden financial shortfall, emigration, or, in many cases, dying.
 All these personal reasons will see a property go for significantly less, allowing the potential for a profitable buy-to-sell, often with no extra renovation work required.

 How to Successfully Buy to Sell

-Such are the two situations which could lead to a property becoming a profitable buy-to-sell opportunity.
+Such are the two situations that could lead to a property becoming a profitable buy-to-sell opportunity.
 Naturally, the first step to successfully doing so is therefore keeping an eye out for these types of properties on the market.